archivistmd/pizza-parlor/README.md

 let myPie = new Pie();
 myPie.addToppings("bronto");
 Expected Output: Pie
-{ size: undefined, sauce: undefined, topping1: undefined, topping2: undefined, toppingAdd: "bronto" }
+{ size: undefined, sauce: undefined, cheese: undefined, toppingAdd: "bronto" }

 Test 3
 Test: It will add multiple toppings to the correct property of the Pie object as specified.